AQuadic/Hantoor_dashboard_Reactjs/.github/instructions/memory.instruction.md

 Documentation via code comments and README
 2025-08-11: Refactored PublicRouteGuard.tsx and PrivateRouteGuard.tsx to use useLayoutEffect for authentication check, preventing UI flash before redirect.
 This ensures route guards do not render protected content even for a split second.
 All changes validated and follow React best practices.

-- 2025-08-11: Implemented robust Axios interceptor setup in src/lib/axios.ts.
-Features: request interceptor attaches Bearer token from localStorage, response interceptor handles global errors (401, 403, network issues), follows modern TypeScript and React best practices.
-All compile and type errors resolved.
-Axios and types installed.
-No actionable Context7 docs found, so used expert knowledge and verified with internet sources.
+2025-08-12: Integrated React Hot Toast globally in Layout.tsx.
+Toasts styled to match Hero UI theme using CSS primary color (oklch(0.5417 0.2204 266.91) via var(--primary)).
+Modern look: rounded corners, shadow, correct foreground color, border, and padding.
+No errors found.
+Toasts can be triggered anywhere in app.
+Context7 did not provide actionable docs, so used expert knowledge and verified with internet sources.
 Memory updated for future reference.

 - Fix any errors in the file
 - 2025-08-03: Fixed broken image in DiscountPercentage component by correcting image path to use Vite public directory root-relative path.